my-yangj/freeipa-local-prov/README.md

       ```bash
         docker run --volume /data:/data:rw -v /tmp/.X11-unix:/tmp/.X11-unix --env DISPLAY=unix$DISPLAY -it ubuntu bash
       ```
-ther terminal servers in intranet are just normal worknode. the terminal servers are DMZ computers if they have two network interfaces, with one connected with cluster and another open to outside world. user from outside of intranet can only connect through DMZ servers. firewall/port-forwarding could be enforced on termal server e.g.
+the terminal servers in intranet are just normal worknode. the terminal servers are supported to be connected from internet and they are DMZ computers as they have two network interfaces, with one connected with cluster and another open to outside. users from outside of intranet can only connect to DMZ servers which has firewall/port-forwarding enforced e.g.
    - external nic has public ip and domain name
-   - vpn connect is supported through wireguard
+   - vpn connect supported through wireguard to its external nic
-   - user connect through vnc to vnc-server run on cluster
+   - user connect are forwarded to internal nic e.g. access vnc-server run on cluster which are controlled by iptables.
-   - through terminal server user use other resources/services inside (under the access policy? or vnc-only? -tbd-)

 - freeipaDockerfile:
 provide directory/authentication service (I got its dns conflict with ubuntu host, thus dns is not in docker but using dnsmasq in host.) it should be only one instance in the pool. see: https://github.com/freeipa/freeipa-container